2013 Baltimore Ravens season: Week 14: vs. Minnesota Vikings

 In an eventful game, Vikings running back Adrian Peterson appeared to injure his ankle in the second quarter, and did not return to the game.

 In the fourth quarter there were six lead changes, with five touchdowns scored in the final 125 seconds.
 Marlon Brown caught a nine-yard pass from Joe Flacco with four seconds remaining, and the Ravens improved to 7–6.
+This also became the snowiest home game in Ravens history, although only 1.6 in of snow fell.